leaf-node/open_alert_viewer/README.md

 1. For down host checks, you should also make sure that alerts are labeled with the custom label: `oav_type:` `ping` or `icmp`.

-The parsing of both of these labels in this app is case *sensitive*.
+The parsing of both of these labels in this app is case sensitive.

 When setting up your account in the app, enter the base address of your Alertmanager service, not Prometheus itself.

+## License

+License: MIT